elaforge/karya/doc/derivation.md

 ### control track

 Control tracks look like `control`, `add control` or `%`.
+If a control with the same name is already in scope, the new track will be merged with it.
+The default merge depends on the signal: additive for controls which are 'Derive.Controls.is_additive' and multiplicative for the rest.

-If a control with the same name is already in scope, the new track will multiply with it by default.
-This behaviour can be changed with the leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
-The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.  `%` is an unnamed control track and is used only by [control block calls](#control-block-calls).
+This behaviour can be changed with a leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
+The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.

+`%` is an unnamed control track and is used only by [control block calls](#control-block-calls).

 As with note tracks, you can append a [transformer pipeline](#expression-pipeline).